DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2022-02-11-intro_convolutions.md

 - tutorial
 featured: true
 image: https://upload.wikimedia.org/wikipedia/commons/6/6a/Convolution_of_box_signal_with_itself2.gif
-title: Unconvoluting convolutions (an introduction and applications to neuroscience)
+title: Unconvoluting convolutions - an introduction and applications to neuroscience
 ---